santhosh-kumar-karthikeyan/stonks/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Production Setup

+1. Deploy to Vercel
+2. Go to your project → Storage → Create Database → KV
+3. Connect the KV database to your project
+4. Redeploy to apply environment variables

+The app will automatically use Vercel KV in production and local files in development.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.